wikimedia/puppet-storm/README.md

 must be available for installation as well.

-I built Storm and dependent .debs using [storm-deb-packaging](https://github.com/wmf-analytics/storm-deb-packaging), which is forked and modified from the[original](https://github.com/phobos182/storm-deb-packaging).
+I built Storm and dependent .debs using [storm-deb-packaging](https://github.com/wmf-analytics/storm-deb-packaging), which is forked and modified from the [original](https://github.com/phobos182/storm-deb-packaging).
 The packages are currently (2012-11) available at http://analytics1001.wikimedia.org:81/apt/binary/.

 # Wishlist